Using Maximum Entry-Wise Deviation to Test the Goodness-of-Fit for Stochastic Block Models

+In Figure \ref{figure-b}, we plot the distribution of $T_{n2}$ with and without bootstrap corrections from 1000 data replications.
+It can be seen that when $k=3$, the null distribution of $T_{n2}$ deviates from the Gumbel distribution by a location and scale shift.
+Such a deviation does not decrease even when the sample size is increased to $n=1500$.
+However, when $k$ is increased to 5, the distribution of $T_{n2}$ is much less deviated from the Gumbel distribution in Theorem \ref{theorem:null:b}.
+Note that when the bootstrap correction is considered, the sample null distribution is close to the limit even when $k=3$ and $n = 300$.}

 \textbf{Simulation 5.
-Hypothesis test (1) under the degree-corrected stochastic block model.} In the degree-corrected stochastic block model setting, we then consider the hypothesis test
+Hypothesis test under the degree-corrected stochastic block model.} {In the degree-corrected stochastic block model setting, we then consider the hypothesis test

-We investigate the probability of type I error and the power of the test statistics $T_{n2}$ and $T_{n3}$.
-The network size $n$ is the same as in Simulation 2.
-The edge probabilities are generated in the same way as in Simulation 4.
-Each simulation is repeated 200 times.
+We investigate the probability of type I error and the power of the test statistic $T^+_{n2,\text{boot}}$, which is the augmented test statistic (calculated as in Section \ref{sec:augmentdcsbm}) with bootstrap correction.
+The connecting probabilities are generated the same as in Simulation 4.
+We consider equal sized communities with 200 nodes each.
+Each simulation is repeated 100 times.
 The simulation results are given in Table \ref{tab:g}.
-We can see that, the probability of type I error of the test statistic $T_{n3}$ is much closer to the nominal value than that of $T_{n2}$, especially for small $k$, and the power of $T_{n3}$ is also in general better than that of $T_{n2}$, except for when $k$ is greater than $k_0$ by 1.
+It is seen that the probability of type I error is close to the nominal level and the test also shows good power. }

-\textbf{Simulation 6.
-Hypothesis test (2) under the degree-corrected stochastic block model.} In the degree-corrected stochastic block model setting, we also consider the hypothesis test

-where $\sigma_0$ is obtained using the SCORE method under the true number of communities $k$.
-Similar as the stochastic block model setting, we investigate the probability of type I error of the test statistics $T_{n2}$ and $T_{n3}$.
-The network size $n$ is the same as in Simulation 2.
-The edge probabilities are again generated in the same way as in Simulation 4.
-The simulation results are given in Table \ref{tab:d}.
-We can see that, the probability of type I error of the test statistics $T_{n3}$ is closer to the nominal value than that of $T_{n2}$, especially when $k$ is relatively small.